 The most important thing is to be clear about how much you charge, make sure your clients always receive a top-rate service (but don’t overservice them), check they always know what they’re being charged for, and charge at least the going rate.

-Oh, and be sure to review your rates each year because inflation and the natural rises in the cost of living mean you will have to regularly raise your rates.
+Oh, and be sure to review your rates each year because inflation and the natural rises in the cost of living mean you will need to regularly raise your rates.

 Hey Jo my name is Faith, I am starting out.
 I already have my portfolio and I am looking into start marketing to get clients according to my niche which is healthcare providers and Consultants, since I have been in the medical field.
 Is this a good niche? and also I had tried joining your Facebook group but haven’t been granted access yet.
 Thanks for the article.